quantumopticss/lab_optimizer/README.md

 bounds : sequence or `Bounds`, optional
     Bounds on variables for Nelder-Mead, L-BFGS-B, TNC, SLSQP, Powell, trust-constr, COBYLA, and COBYQA methods.
-There are two ways to specify the bounds:
+To specify the bounds:

-        1. Instance of `Bounds` class.
-        2. Sequence of ``(min, max)`` pairs for each element in `x`.
+        Sequence of ``(min, max)`` pairs for each element in `x`.
 None is used to specify no bound.

 kwArgs
 ---------